alexferl/tinysyslog/README.md

 A tiny and simple syslog server with log rotation. tinysyslog was born out of the need for a tiny (the binary is currently <10MB in size), easy to setup and use syslog server that simply writes every incoming log to a file.

 ## Quickstart
+tinysyslog requires golang to work.
+To install it on OS X:

+    brew install go
+On Ubuntu/Debian:

+    sudo apt-get install golang
+You will also need to set the GOPATH, see: https://golang.org/doc/code.html#GOPATH

 To install tinysyslog itself:

     go get -u github.com/admiralobvious/tinysyslog